Considering value for money

 4.8 The policy operates within the context of relevant national and international agreements and procurement policies to which Australia is a signatory, including free trade agreements and the Australia and New Zealand Government Procurement Agreement.

 4.9 Procurement-connected policies are policies of the Commonwealth for which procurement has been identified as a means of delivery.
-To assist relevant entities in complying with policies of the Commonwealth, Finance maintains a list of procurement-connected policies, which can be found at www.finance.gov.au/procurement.
+Non-corporate Commonwealth entities and prescribed corporate Commonwealth entities must comply with a procurement-connected policy where the policy indicates that it is applicable to the procurement process.
+Finance maintains a list of procurement-connected policies, which can be found at www.finance.gov.au/procurement.

 4.10 Generally, procurement-connected policies are the responsibility of entities other than Finance.
 The relevant policy-owning entity is responsible for administering, reviewing and providing information on the policy as required.